OrionReed/tldraw-3d/README.md

-## tldraw-3d
+## A 3D 'Underlay' for tldraw

-A simple 3D 'underlay' for tldraw.
+The idea is simple: 2D canvases can be great, but there's a whole dimension spare!
+What if we could use that third dimension for feedback, better legibility, or to allow for the creation of semantics which are not possible (or less useful) in 2D alone?

-The idea is simple: The UX of 2D canvases can be great, but that doesn't mean we can't use that third spare dimension for feedback.
-The underlay is a 3D scene which is aligned to the 2D canvas and rendered underneath it.
+The underlay binds a 3D scene to the 2D canvas and renders it behind the 2D scene.

 3 small examples:
 - GeoUnderlay: Show shape geometry as a 3D "tower"